It started as a Kansas City Chiefs celebration. Then the message spread: ‘Guns, police, run’ | KRDO

 Gooch was hit in the ankle, he told CBS.
 His son got hit, too, and so did his wife – a bullet piercing straight through her calf.

-Radio DJ Lisa Lopez-Galvan also was shot, her employer KKFI 90.1 FM later said.
+Radio DJ Lisa Lopez-Galvan also was shot, the station where she volunteered, KKFI 90.1 FM, later said.
 Her relatives, including two nieces and a nephew, were injured, according to the mayor of suburban Lee’s Summit, where her brother is mayor pro tempore.

 A shooter took off on foot.

-Note: Correction: A previous version of this story incorrectly described Lisa Lopez-Galvan’s relationship with KKFI 90.1 FM.
-She was a volunteer there.